 The project also contains starter code.

-that displays one letter at a time
+that displays one letter at a time in a say bubble.

-In order to run this “text message” code,
+In order to run this text message code,

-call the procedure with a “Text Message” block.
+call the procedure with a text message block.

-and adds a new purple block in the "More Blocks" menu.
+and adds a new block in the More Blocks menu.

-tells the computer what instructions to carry out when
+tells the computer what instructions to carry out

-it runs the block.
+when it runs a block.

-Every time the new block runs in any part of the program, those instructions will happen,
+Every time the new block runs in any part of the program,

 the same code multiple times.

 To start, create the first text message

 This example uses the

-Drag out a "Text Message" block from the more blocks menu.
+Drag out a text message block from the More Blocks menu.